-After a hiatus from 2017, I decided to start sharing my headpieces with the world again in 2020.
-Having spent a considerable amount of time learning about the sustainability problems and solutions in fashion, including working on sustainability initiatives at Lane Crawford and blogging about such topics on my blog Glorious Days, I decided to share my creativity with the world again – this time in a small, considerate way.
+I paused my brand in 2017.
+Having spent a considerable amount of time learning about the sustainability problems and solutions in fashion, including working on sustainability initiatives at Lane Crawford and blogging about such topics on my blog Glorious Days, I decided to share my creativity with the world again in September 2020 – this time in a small, considerate way.

 From using deadstock materials to using a preorder system to minimize waste, learn more about sustainability and pricing at Yunotme below.

 The core Yunotme team basically consists of me (Gloria), and I work closely with the owner of a small-scale manufacturing studio in Sham Shui Po, Hong Kong, to make my pieces.
 She works with a team of sewers and craftswomen to make your headbands!

 Every single one of our headbands are handmade by craftswomen paid a fair, negotiated wage, often with flexible timing in their own homes.
 If you look closely at my headbands, most of them can’t be made with a sewing machine and have to be meticulously put together through a careful combination of measuring, beading, hand-sewing and adhesive.
 A style like Lola, for example, takes 8 hours to make.

 The materials we use to make our headbands are of the highest quality, carefully selected to create pieces that would stand the test of time.